 The default Device Type Restriction corresponds to the Platform Restrictions in the classic portal:

 The ability to allow or block personally owned devices is now managed under the Device Type Restriction’s Platform Configurations:

-New restriction capabilities will be added to the Azure Portal only.
+New restriction capabilities are added to the Azure portal only.

 Where did Apple DEP go?